emilieanderton/mod-7-readme-gen-challenge/README.md

 - [License](#License)

   ## Installation
-  install
+  jjj

   ## Usage
-  usage
+  jjjj

   ## Contribution
-  contri
+  jjj

   ## Tests
-  test
+  jjjjj

   ## License
-  MIT
+   ## License

+This project is licensed under the MIT.
+For more information, see the [license link](https://opensource.org/licenses/MIT).

   ## Questions
-  If you have any questions about this project, you can contact me at [emiliev99@hotmail.com](mailto:emiliev99@hotmail.com).
+  If you have any questions about this project, you can contact me at [jjeje](mailto:jjeje).
-  You can also find more of my work at [emilie.anderton](https://github.com/emilie.anderton).
+  You can also find more of my work at [kjekrje](https://github.com/kjekrje).